PROJECT: Future Proofing Indian Cities

 - Inform the scaling up and deployment of international financing for climate change

-Key outcomes of the project will be:
+Key outcomes of the project have been:

 - An improved evidence base on the range of environmental risks and responses which can generate wider environmental, social and economic benefits within the cities.